gangelop/lathan.github.io/cv.md

 * Associate Technical Support Engineer *(Feb 2015 – Aug 2015)*

 ### Responsibilities
 At Red Hat I worked as part of the customer support team for Red Hat Enterprise Linux.
-I joined as an Associate Technical Support Engineer and left as a Senior Technical Support Engineer.
 I initially specialized in filesystem and storage and later in kernel related issues.

 My main responsibilities were:
 * Solving technical issues for customers running RHEL such as kernel panics, out of memory events, performance issues, filesystem corruptions, lvm corruptions, storage (NAS, SAN) disconnections.